Mitigating photon loss in linear optical quantum circuits: Extrapolation

-noting that the analysis is identical for the case of positive sign.
+noting that the analysis is the same for the case of positive sign.
 The optimal prefactor variable $\alpha_{s^n_l}$ to fit the model function to the data set is computed using the residuals

 The sum of the squared residuals is a function of $\alpha_{s^n_l}$, and may be written

 The value of $\alpha_{s^n_l}$ that minimises $S$ may be found by taking the derivative of S with respect to $\alpha_{s^n_l}$, and solving